 This stage provides the visitor with a good deal of information about your product or service, arousing their interest and sparking curiosity.

-Users start connecting with the product or service that allows them to solve their specific problems or fulfill their needs.
+Users start connecting with a product or service that helps them solve their specific problems or fulfill their needs.
 This stage initiates a decision to convince potential customers.

 Users finally get convinced and complete the checkout process to place their orders.
 This successfully closes the sale and turns a visitor into a paying customer.
 If your goal is lead generation, then you’ll get highly qualified leads at the end of the process.

-Sales funnels are like fixed roadmaps where each turn is predetermined.
-They are quite different from global website flow, where the traffic moves anywhere and everywhere.
+Sales funnels are like fixed roadmaps, with each turn predetermined.
+They are quite different from the global website flow, where traffic moves everywhere.

 There are various sales funnel elements.

-For instance, your ad grabs their attention, the freebie builds interest, the paid product evokes desire, and the upsells maximize every sale's value.
+For instance, your ad grabs their attention, the freebie builds interest, the paid product evokes desire, and upsells maximize the value of every sale.

 Let’s check out the different sales funnel components and see how they move people from being interested in your offering to finally buying it.